drabart/Splendor_ai/README.md

 # Splendor AI

-In this project I try to create neural network
+In this project I create a program to play bard game Splendor and create neural network playing it.
-playing Splendor capable of defeating me in a game.
+Whole program is terminal based with minimal UI, but simulates all aspects of Splendor board game.

+My attempt of creating AI to play the game was to create a neural network taking in game state as input and returning the moves with coefficients of how good every possible move the AI thinks is.

 ### How to train